 Having a full head of hair defines many things for a woman - personality, attractiveness, success, health and social status, just to name a few.
 Losing hair can have a negative effect on both a woman’s self-esteem and her social life.
 Many women feel that when they have hair loss, they've lost a large part of who they are.
 The good news is that Transitions Hair has clinically proven hair loss treatment for women so that you can get both your hair and your confidence back, while wiping years off your age.
 If you’re looking for female hair loss treatment, call Transitions on 1300 427 778.

-The most common type of hair loss in women is female pattern thinning hair, or Androgenetic Alopecia.
 This constitutes over 85% of all female hair loss and is hormonally related.
-In some women, the body’s production of Dihydrotestoterone (DHT) builds up around the hair follicle and eventually kills it, like salt water to a tree (fig 1).
+In some women, the body’s production of Dihydrotestoterone (DHT) builds up around the hair follicle and eventually kills it, like salt water to a tree.

 Androgenetic Alopecia is typically hereditary, so it's quite likely that other people in your family have experienced it, or are likely to.
 We call this 'Generational Hair Loss'.